Automattic/maintenance-mode-wp/readme.md

  - Add a template to your theme's root folder called `template-maintenance-mode.php`.
  - This should be a simple HTML page that should include the message you want to show your visitors.
  - Note: the template should include `wp_head()` and `wp_footer()` calls.
- - Add the `VIP_MAINTENANCE_MODE` constant to your theme and set to `true`.

 ## Installation

 1. Install the plugin.
-1. Set the `VIP_MAINTENANCE_MODE` constant to true.
 1. Activate.

 ## Default template screenshots

 On Twenty Twenty-One:
 ![Screenshot of active Maintenance mode on Twenty Twenty-One](screenshot-twentytwentyone.png)

 On Twenty Twenty:
 ![Screenshot of active Maintenance mode on Twenty Twenty](screenshot-twentytwenty.png)

 On Twenty Nineteen:
 ![Screenshot of active Maintenance mode on Twenty Nineteen](screenshot-twentynineteen.png)

 On Twenty Seventeen:
 ![Screenshot of active Maintenance mode on Twenty Seventeen](screenshot-twentyseventeen.png)

 ## Changelog